Magna Carta to get modern makeover for 800th birthday

 The document was reissued regularly by or on behalf of succeeding English monarchs but only about 20 dating before 1297 are known to exist.
 Vincent said they hoped to track down any other lost originals.

-The 910,000 pound project also hopes to "revolutionise" understanding of King John, portrayed as a weak, selfish, and cruel figure in numerous films about Robin Hood - the legendary English outlaw who many historians believe dated from about 100 years later, if he existed at all.
+The 910,000 pound ($1.5 million) project also hopes to "revolutionize" understanding of King John, portrayed as a weak, selfish, and cruel figure in numerous films about Robin Hood - the legendary English outlaw who many historians believe dated from about 100 years later, if he existed at all.

 "I suspect we're going to find he's even nastier than he was made out to be by the chroniclers," said Vincent, adding there was an enormous amount of evidence about John which had not been previously examined.
 "Who knows, we may even find Robin Hood, though I'll give you a million quid (pounds) if we do."